objcio/articles/swift-functions.md

 hello(name: "Robot")
 ```

-And of course, the rules for how parameter works are different for Methods...
+And of course, the rules for how parameters work are slightly different for Methods...

 ## Calling On Methods

-In a class (or stuct or enum), the rules for how parameter names work are different:
+When encapsulated in a class (or struct or enum), the **first parameter name** of a method is **not** included externally, while all following parameter names are included externally when the method is called!

 ```swift
 class MyFunClass {